TissueMAPS/TissueMAPS/docs/user_guide.rst

 TmClient package
 ^^^^^^^^^^^^^^^^

-The :mod:`tmclient` package is a *REST API* wrapper that provides an interface (as exemplified above) for users to interact with the *TissueMAPS* server in a programmatic way.
+The :mod:`tmclient` package is a *REST API* wrapper that provides users the possibility to interact with the *TissueMAPS* server in a programmatic way.
+It abstracts the *REST API* implementation and exposes high-level objects and methods that don't require any knowledge of *RESTful* programming.

 .. _rest-api-tmclient-api:

 Active programming interface
 ++++++++++++++++++++++++++++

-You can use the *tmclient* *API* to download data for analysis outside of *TissueMAPS*.

-The package provides an :class:`TmClient <tmclient.api.TmClient>` to interact with the server, e.g. for data upload and download.
-The examples below are shown for the Python package, but the same interface is available for Matlab and R.
+The :class:`TmClient <tmclient.api.TmClient>` class implements methods for data upload and download.
+This is demonstrated below for the Python package, but applies similarle to the Matlab and R packages.

-For example, a :class:`ChannelImageFile <tmlib.models.file.ChannelImageFile>` can be downloaded as follows:
+First, a *TmClient* object must be instantiated by providing the server address and login credentials:

 .. code-block:: python